harkishanpansuriya/Flutter_Interview_Questions/level_of_questions/01_flutter_basics.md

 - State: Mutable (changes when `setState()` is called).
 - Use Cases: Dynamic UI like counters, forms, API data, animations.

-in short, A StatefulWidget is a widget that can change over time.
+In short, A StatefulWidget is a widget that can change over time.
 It has a mutable state, so when something changes (like user input), the widget rebuilds to reflect that change.

 ### Stateless Widget Lifecycle in Flutter

 - build() → Called once when the widget is created.

 ### Stateful Widget Lifecycle in Flutter

-- **Definition:** The lifecycle defines the **sequence of methods** called when a StatefulWidget is created, updated, and removed.
+**Definition:** The lifecycle defines the **sequence of methods** called when a StatefulWidget is created, updated, and removed.

 #### Lifecycle Methods